Organizational Structure

 What happens to sites under a deleted level?

 They are automatically moved up one tier to the next available level/parent.
-For instance, if you delete Westwood (Level 2) containing a site named Topaz, Topaz is reassigned to Los Angeles (Level 1).
+For instance, if you delete Queens (Level 2) containing a site named Diamond, Diamond is reassigned to New York (Level 1).